-The Transmission Control Protocol/Internet Protocol (TCP/IP) software includes the telnet and rlogin commands, which allow you to connect to and access a remote TCP/IP system.
+The Transmission Control Protocol/Internet Protocol (TCP/IP) ("Chapter 3.
+Transmission Control Protocol/Internet Protocol (TCP/IP) Overview" on page 43) software includes the telnet and rlogin commands, which allow you to connect to and access a remote TCP/IP system.

 telnet Command: the telnet command allows a user to log in to a remote host by implementing the TELNET protocol.
 It is different from the rlogin command in that it is a trusted command.
 A trusted command is one that meets all security levels configured on your computer.
+Systems that require extra security should allow only trusted commands.
+Standards for trusted commands, processes, and programs are set and maintained by the U.S. Department of Defense.